 At the beginning of each school year a student whose family will relocate to another school zone within the first semester may request to begin the school year in the new school.
 Satisfactory written documentation of the new residence and the date of the move are required.
 It shall be the responsibility of the receiving principal to verify completion of the move.

 If your transfer request is denied, you have the right to appeal that decision.
 To appeal a transfer decision, please write a letter to Mr. Chris Weber.
 Mr. Weber is the Director of Student Assignment Services and is the designee for student assignment appeals.
 Your letter to Mr. Weber should explain your situation and the reasons for your request that the decision be overturned.
 Please address your letter to Mr. Weber, c/o Student Assignment Services, 2601 Bransford Avenue, Nashville, TN 37204.
-You may send the letter by mail (we recommend requesting a receipt confirmation from the U.S. Postal Service) or bring it in person to the Customer Service Center at the same address.
+You may send the letter by mail (we recommend requesting a receipt confirmation from the U.S. Postal Service) or bring it in person to the Family Information Center at the same address.

 Please write your appeal within ten (10) days of receiving the denial letter, and allow at least one week for a response.